Rumpunzel/rpg-thingy/rules/talents/means.md

 # Vigor Specializations

+### Indomitable

+Whenever you fail to defend during a conflict, you gain a boon with rating equal to your opponent's margin of effort.

+### Resourceful

+If you roll a **6** on a test, one asset of your choice you used on that test does not degrade.

 ### One Step Ahead

 You may ignore the first **3** stress (of any kind) during conflicts.

 # Intuition Specializations